-Camp Buffalo currently has 10 campsites.
+Camp Buffalo currently has 14 campsites.
 These sites are situated throughout camp from the high banks of the Tippecanoe River to near our own Liberty Lake.
 Many returning troops have campsites that are like second homes to them.
 We are sure your Troop will find a place that it will love and be able to call home itself!
 Our campsites include:

 Small Medium Large

 Acorn Chipmunk Rain Crow

 Shady Side Hickory Whispering Pines

-Ivey
+Red Pine lvey Sioux

-Oaks
+Oaks Pines

-Pines
+Trailblazer Pioneer

 Raven